Social Media and Employment

 Your employer won’t be pleased if you give away secrets to competitors or put them in breach of data protection regulations, so take care with what you mention on social media.

-Making untrue statements which harm someone’s reputation is known as defamation.
+Social Media and Employment – Making untrue statements that harm someone’s reputation is known as defamation.
 Remember that social media can potentially be seen by anyone, so spreading rumours about celebrities or big companies, even if you heard them from someone else, can get you into serious legal trouble.

 Threats, harassment and hate crimes